savoirfairelinux/mod-carbon/doc/configuration.rst

        # If grouped_collectd_plugins is empty
        # This will not group plugin instances and you will have this following services : cpu-0, cpu-1, df-root, ...
        #
-       # grouped_carbon_plugins
+       # grouped_collectd_plugins
     }

 .. important:: You have to be sure that the *carbon.cfg* will be loaded by Shinken (watch in your shinken.cfg)

 Parameters details
 ~~~~~~~~~~~~~~~~~~

-:host:                          Bind address.
+:use_tcp:                       Activate the TCP connection
+:host_tcp:                      Bind address for TCP connection.
 Default: 0.0.0.0
-:port:                          Bind port.
+:port_tcp:                      Bind port for TCP connection.
 Default: 2003
+:use_udp:                       Activate the UDP connection
+:host_udp:                      Bind address for UDP connection.
+Default: 0.0.0.0
+:port_udp:                      Bind port for TCP connection.
+Default: 2003
-:multiscast:                    Default: False
+:multiscast:                    Activate multicast for UDP connection.
+Default: False
-:interval:                      Time to wait other data for a couple of host/Service to merge it inside the same perfdata Default: 10
+:interval:                      Time to wait (in s) other data for a couple of Host/Service to merge it inside the same perfdata Default: 10
 :grouped_collectd_plugins:      List of collectd plugins where plugin instances will be group by plugin.
 Default: *empty*.
 Example: cpu,df,disk,interface